2. x86 Assembly and Call Stack

 When we call a function in x86, we need to update the values in all three registers we’ve discussed:

-• eip, the instruction pointer, is currently pointing at the instructions of the caller.
+- eip, the instruction pointer, is initially pointing at the instructions of the caller.
 It needs to be changed to point to the instructions of the callee.

-• ebp and esp currently point to the top and bottom of the caller stack frame, respectively.
+- ebp and esp initially point to the top and bottom of the caller stack frame, respectively.
 Both registers need to be updated to point to the top and bottom of a new stack frame for the callee.

 When the function returns, we want to restore the old values in the registers so that we can go back to executing the caller.
 When we update the value of a register, we need to save its old value on the stack so we can restore the old value after the function returns.

-1. Push arguments onto the stack.
-RISC-V passes arguments by storing them in registers, but x86 passes arguments by pushing them onto the stack.
-Note that esp is decremented as we push arguments onto the stack.
-Arguments are pushed onto the stack in reverse order.
+1. Push arguments onto the stack. x86 passes arguments by pushing them onto the stack.
+(This is different from RISC-V, which passes arguments by storing them in registers.) esp is decremented as we push arguments onto the stack.
+Arguments are pushed onto the stack in reverse order, so the first argument has the lowest (smallest) address and the last argument has the highest address.

 2. Push the old eip (rip) on the stack.
 We are about to change the value in the eip register, so we need to save its current value on the stack before we overwrite it with a new value.
 When we push this value on the stack, it is called the old eip or the rip (return instruction pointer).6

-3. Move eip.
-Now that we’ve saved the old value of eip, we can safely change eip to point to the instructions for the callee function.
+3. Update eip.
+Now that we’ve saved the old value of eip, we can safely change eip to point to the start of the code of the callee function.

 5. Move ebp down.
 Now that we’ve saved the old value of ebp, we can safely change ebp to point to the top of the new stack frame.
 The top of the new stack frame is where esp is currently pointing, since we are about to allocate new space below esp for the new stack frame.